ShayonX/CSCI-5828-Assignments/Homework1.md

 Example:
 1. The client is impressed by the functionality and user-friendly behaviour of a word processing software.
 Now the client wants the software to handle graphics to enable embedding pictures and videos in a document.
 This includes a vast number of changes that is beyond the periphery of the client's understanding of software systems.

 **Invisibility.** Software, by nature, is invisible and unvisualizable.
-Unlike building bluepirnts where the exact dimension of the final product an be scaled, visualized and perceived, in the software world such a comprehensible mechansim does not exist.
+Unlike building bluepirnts where the exact dimension of the final product can be scaled, visualized and perceived, in the software world such a comprehensible mechansim does not exist.
 For instance UML diagrams in theory can break software down into fundamental units, this itself encompasses 13 different types of diagrams as software system so indeed require 13 different aspects to be represented!

 Thus to visualize the simplest of software systems a cluttered diagram of overlapping graphs spoils the effort.
 This makes visualization a futile exercise when it comes to software systems hence impairing the use of the powerful visual skills of human beings.